Regulation of Medicine

 Billing and coding consultants can identify and prioritize areas for compliance auditing and monitoring to prevent future audit requests.
 They can also provide solutions tailored to the healthcare organization’s situation and practices.

 If hiring an outside attorney or consultant is not feasible, healthcare organizations should consider purchasing a healthcare audit software program that identifies risk areas, denial patterns and solutions to compliance issues.

 Healthcare organizations should be prepared for a TPE audit before they receive a Notice of Review from a MAC.
 One way to prepare for a TPE audit is to conduct your own independent audits.

-Routine audits can detect potential issues before a TPE audit, can help update processes, and can eliminate ongoing issues.
+Routine audits can detect potential issues before a TPE audit, help update processes and eliminate ongoing issues.
 If healthcare organizations wish to perform audits, they should conduct random samplings of claims throughout the year, similar to what a MAC does for a TPE audit.

-Alternatively, if an internal or external audit would be too expensive or unfeasible logistically, healthcare organizations should consider creating or subcontracting an automated audit platform to handle internal reviews.
+Alternatively, if an internal or external audit would be too expensive or not feasible, healthcare organizations should consider creating or subcontracting an automated audit platform to handle internal reviews.

 - Is the form signed?
 And is that signature valid and legible?